axionbuster/th-serde/README.md

 ## Custom Type Class Derivation

-You can easily derive custom type classes that work with your shadow types.
+The library provides a flexible mechanism for deriving type classes.
 Here's an example:

 ```haskell
 -- Define a type class